Michigan License Plate Lookup

 Check any Michigan License Plate for vehicle history records

-Once you purchase a car in Michigan, you are required by law to register it.
-The Michigan Secretary of State handles all titling, registration and license plate applications.
+If you're planning to buy a car in Michigan, you must register it through the Michigan Secretary of State, who manages all titling, registration, and license plate applications.

 Page Overview